earthlab/abc-classroom/README.md

 ## Install abc-classroom

 abc-classroom is under significant development currently.
-We are occasionally pushing updates to pypi and plan to push it to conda-forge in the near future.
+We are occasionally pushing releases to pypi and conda-forge.

 For now, install from PyPi using:

 `$ pip install abc-classroom`

+Or conda-forge:

+`$ conda install -c conda-forge abc-classroom`

 Or to get the most current updates, clone this repo and run: